-FWS (Federal Work Study): Federal Work Study is available to students with unmet need, who have a minimum GPA of 2.0 and are enrolled in at least 6 units for fall and spring.
-FWS Work Study is not offered during the summer semester.
-Students are eligible to work up to 36 months or until they earn their degree (one additional semester is allowed), whichever comes first.
+FWS (Federal Work Study): Federal Work Study is available to students with unmet need, who have a minimum GPA of 2.0 and are enrolled in at least 6 units for fall and spring, and a minimum of 3 units in the summer.
+FWS Work Study might not be offered during the summer semester.
+Summer FWS Work Study depends on availability of funding.
 Students must maintain acceptable SAP (Satisfactory Academic Progress) status to be eligible.
 To apply students must complete the FAFSA and submit all required documentation before submitting a work study application to the Financial Aid Office.
 Those students selected to work in a department will be awarded FWS funds.